 4. Turning on the hot tub is tripping the breaker

-5. Hot tub control panel displaying error codes
+5. My hot tub’s control panel is displaying error codes

-Hot tub error codes will differ depending on the model and make of your tub, but below we have listed a few common messages that may be displayed.
+Your hot tub’s control panel displays error messages when there’s an issue.
+These error codes differ depending on the make and model of your tub, but below is a list of the most common messages that may be displayed:

 COOL = the water temperature is below the recommendation

-SNA or SNB = your hot tub has shut down as the sensor plugged in to socket A or B is not working
+SNA or SNB = the sensor plugged into socket A or B is not working

-If your hot tub control panel is alerting you to any other error codes, please refer to your user manual for a full list of codes and their meanings.
+If your hot tub’s control panel is alerting you to any other error codes, please refer to your user manual for a full list of codes and their meanings.